swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 automatically by compiler synthesis.

 To implement nondeterminism, `Hasher` uses an internal seed value initialized by the runtime during process startup.
-The value is usually produced by a random number generator, but this may be disabled by defining the `SWIFT_DETERMINISTIC_HASHING` environment variable with a value of `1` prior to starting a Swift process.
+The seed is usually produced by a random number generator, but this may be disabled by defining the `SWIFT_DETERMINISTIC_HASHING` environment variable with a value of `1` prior to starting a Swift process.

 ## <a name="resilience">Effect on API resilience</a>